2016 United States presidential election in Missouri: Libertarian primary

 The Missouri primary ran on March 15, 2016, alongside those of the Republican, Democratic, and Constitution parties.
-40% of the electorate voted to stand uncommitted to any candidate.
+Of the electorate, 40% voted to stand uncommitted to any candidate.
 Austin Petersen, running in his home state, finished second, with 29% of the statewide vote, which was double that of Steve Kerbel from Colorado, who finished third, with 14%.
 Petersen comfortably won the support of voters in the state's capital, Jefferson City, and its surrounding counties, but fell heavily behind the uncommitted vote in the state's two largest cities, Kansas City and St. Louis.
 Kerbel won three counties around Springfield, while Marc Allan Feldman, Cecil Ince, and Rhett Smith all won a sprawl of counties across the state; in most of these counties, however, only a single vote was cast.
 No votes were cast for Libertarian Party candidates in the northwestern counties of Harrison, Holt, Mercer, and Worth.